 Category Capability Description Analytics XAddr The address to the analytics service.
 If this field is empty the device supports analytics but not the rules or module interfaces.
 RuleSupport Indication if the device supports rules interface and rules syntax as specified in the Video Analytics Service Specification.
 AnalyticsModuleSupport Indication if the device supports the scene analytics module interface as specified in the Video Analytics Service Specification.
-Device XAddr The address to th service.
+Device XAddr The address to the service.
 Device - Network IPFilter Indication if the device supports IP filtering control using the commands in Section 8.2.18, 8.2.19, 8.2.20 and 8.2.21.
 ZeroConfiguration Indication if the device supports zero configuration according to the commands in Section 8.2.16 and Section 8.2.17.
 IPVersion6 Indication if the device supports IP version 6.
 DynDNS Indication if the device supports Dynamic DNS configuration according to Section 8.2.8and Section 8.2.9.
-Dot11Configuration Indication if the device supports IEEE802.11 configuration as specified in Section 8.2.22 Device - System DiscoveryResolve Indication if the device responses to resolve requests as described in Section 7.3.4 .
+Dot11Configuration Indication if the device sure in the device sure i Device - System DiscoveryResolve Indication if the device responses to resolve requests as described in Section 7.3.4 .